 - 1 Night Shediac

-This fly-drive is the ultimate adventure in Atlantic Canada's charming New Brunswick province, encompassing two of the region's most spectacular driving routes.
+This action-packed road trip takes in the best of Atlantic Canada's charming New Brunswick province, encompassing two of the region's most spectacular driving routes.
 Witness the power of the world’s highest tides at the Bay of Fundy, explore remote fishing communities, immerse yourself in the culture of Canada's oldest city and wend along the famous Fundy Coastal Drive to visit its national park namesake, home to spectacular mountains, waterfalls and valleys.
 Then, relax on some of Atlantic Canada's favourite beaches, and sample some of the largest lobsters you'll ever see before embracing the region's Acadian charm, palpable in every historic village and effigy edging the sandy coastline.
 It's all done alongside included transfers, car hire and boutique hotels.

 Day by day itinerary